-New Year's Day

-President's Day

-Good Friday

-Memorial Day

-4th of July

-Labor Day

-Thanksgiving and the day after

-Christmas Day and the day before
+New Year's Day, President's Day, Good Friday, Memorial Day, 4th of July, Labor Day, Thanksgiving and the day after, Christmas Eve, and Christmas Day.

 Holidays that fall on a Saturday will be observed on Friday.
 Holidays that fall on a Sunday will be observed on Monday.